 Next, the guard and backside tackle is working for the second double team.
 Similar to the rules of the center and guard, the double team will try to remove the defensive lineman from the line of scrimmage.

 The guard will step toward the defensive lineman (in the example above is the 3 technique).
-Once the guard is engaged, the tackle will try to double team with the guard, hoping to ultimately take over for the guard.
+Once the guard is engaged, the tackle will try to double team with the guard, ultimately taking over for the guard.

 The key to running a successful inside zone play is displacing the defensive lineman and blocking the linebackers downfield.
 This opens up running lanes for the running back.

 The play-side tackle that is not involved in the double teams will make a hinge block.
-This means they are going to block the defensive end or linebacker out toward the sideline.
+This means they will block the defensive end or linebacker out toward the sideline.
 The defensive end mustn’t move across the face of the tackle.
 If he does, he could affect the play.

-Next, the quarterback will put the ball in the stomach of the running back.
+Next, the quarterback will put the ball in the running back’s stomach.
 The key to a successful inside zone play is ensuring the unblocked defensive end makes the wrong decision.

 If the defensive end crashes toward the running back, the quarterback will pull the football and try to get as many yards as he can.
 If the defensive end stays on the quarterback and doesn’t move, the quarterback will hand the ball to the running back.